WCTC-Net-Database/WCTC-Net-Database.github.io/index.md

 title: Home
 ---

-# Welcome to My Organization's GitHub Page
+# Welcome to WCTC .Net Database's GitHub Page

-Here you will find project updates, documentation, and insights.
+## Course Description
+Learn basic C# methodologies, including classes, objects, types and the difference between value and reference.
+Apply object-oriented methodologies and utilize constructors, and inheritance and class hierarchies.
+Also become familiar with Common Language Runtime (CLR) techniques for using .Net code natively in MS SQL Server.

 [Learn More](/about/)